fitzroyacademy/web-app/README.md

 python3 ./reseed.py
 ```

-If you're using the docker-compose file and Postgres, you will need to run the script on the application container:
+The previous method will work for both Docker and non-Docker local development with sqlite.
+If you're using docker-compose, you will need to run the script on the application container:
 ```
-docker exec -it $(docker ps -f name="fitzroy-academy-app" -q) python /app/reseed.py
+docker exec -it $(docker ps -f name="fitzroy-academy" -q) python /app/reseed.py
 ```

 ## Cleaning out the docker-compose Postgres db (to start fresh):